- Annual Reports

 US Government Publications - For over 35 years, the Federal Citizen Information Center (FCIC) has been a trusted source for consumer information.
 This web site categorizes consumer issues into subjects ranging from “Cars” to “Travel.”
 While many of the print publications can be ordered for little or no cost, most are available to read online for free!

-U.S. Patent and Trademark Office -The United States Patent and Trademark Office has developed this comprehensive web site so that interested parties may research patents and trademarks online.
-In the year 2000, is will be possible to apply for patents online as well, with the USPTO’s electronic filing system software.
+U.S. Patent and Trademark Office - The United States Patent and Trademark Office has developed this comprehensive website so that interested parties may research patents and trademarks online as well as apply for patents online.

 Free On-Line Dictionary of Computing - FOLDOC is a searchable dictionary of computer acronyms and jargon, programming languages, history of computers – in fact anything to do with computing.

-Center for Disease Control – This very informative web site from The Center for Disease Control’s Public Health Emergency Preparedness and Response covers such topics as smallpox, anthrax and radiation emergencies.
+Centers for Disease Control – This very informative website from The Centers for Disease Control’s Public Health Emergency Preparedness and Response covers such topics as smallpox, anthrax and radiation emergencies.

 Advertising Research Foundation Career Center – The ARF Career Center is a good resource for advertising, marketing, and research-related jobs.
 The ARF Career Center shares a job and resume database with more than 45 advertising and marketing organizations.
 Post your resume, search for jobs, and benefit from Career Development Resources.